 - Remedy Recommendation —Documents reasonable and appropriate recommendations to support your rationale in designing and implementing any Required and Addressable safeguards.

 Our expert security consultants deploy with all the tools necessary to assess your organization’s security controls within a process specifically designed for HIPAA Security and Privacy Rules compliance.
 The result is an in-depth documented assessment and recommendation/remediation package.
 Findings are then reviewed in detail with your staff.

 Please view our HIPAA BAA Compliance page for more information.

 What is HIPAA Compliance?

-Compliance is tricky and very complex – that is why we employ a team of experienced auditors and security consultants to produce a HIPAA Compliance Assessment report and detailed Opinion report mapping out your adherence to the HIPAA Security rule, to what level and how to achieve complete compliance (remediation) or the likelihood of compromise should you choose to accept the risk.
+Compliance is tricky and very complex – that is why we employ a team of experienced auditors and security consultants to produce a HIPAA Compliance Assessment report and detailed Opinion report.
+These reports map out your adherence to the HIPAA Security rule, show to what level you comply, and suggest how to achieve complete compliance (remediation).
+We also find the likelihood of compromise your organization faces should you choose to accept the risk of lower compliance.

 You do not automatically comply with Texas HB 300 (Texas Medical Privacy Law) or California Medical Privacy Laws.
 Further, simple compliance comes nowhere near meeting Florida’s FIPA Privacy Law guidelines.
 HIPAA compliance becomes more complex and more costly if you fail to meet compliance requirements.